BoloHobo/Simple-Port-Scanner/README.md

 # Simple-Port-Scanner
-A simple port scanners I'm experimenting with in Python
+Some simple port scanners I'm experimenting with in Python